 Moving to a new claims management software is no easy task, and at times can seem complex and confusing to the user on where to start.
-With the increase of claims system providers researchers looking to narrow down their options list have several software reviews to browse when making an informed decision.
+With the increase of claims system providers, researchers looking to narrow down their options list have several software reviews to browse when making an informed decision.
 Pay attention to these features while browsing insurance claims system reviews.

-Efficiency of Claims Management
+The efficiency of Claims Management

 Easily Documenting and Maintaining File Activity

-As talked about in the efficiency of a claim system, an organized filing system is a major part in keeping a backup of all data for future reference.
-The scenario that takes place from first notice of loss (FNOL) to claim assessment and processing should be fully documented and properly maintained in software’s document depository.
+As talked about in the efficiency of a claim system, an organized filing system is a major part of keeping a backup of all data for future reference.
+The scenario that takes place from first notice of loss (FNOL) to claim assessment and processing should be fully documented and properly maintained in the software’s document depository.

 System Security and Confidentiality

 Claims information should always be kept secure and safe with the use of multi-level access passwords and encrypted data.
 All users should be given unique ids and passwords.
 No plain text version of any password should exist.
-If the claims management software gives users the option to reset a password while viewing an old password, that is an immediate red flag for an unsecure system.
+If the claims management software gives users the option to reset a password while viewing an old password, that is an immediate red flag for an unsecured system.
 Data to and from the user should always be encrypted using standard SSL encryption to guarantee a secured network.
-Additionally, user access rights, authority levels, and hierarchy relationships with management for over the limit approvals are a necessity.
+Additionally, user access rights, authority levels, and hierarchy relationships with management for over-the-limit approvals are a necessity.

 Claims Software Integration

 As you embark on finding the most optimal claims management software, make sure a clear idea of what is needed to successfully manage all claims has been established.
 Have a common end goal of providing quality customer service and improving employee productivity.
-These items will help insurers and risk managers enhance their service and gives them a competitive edge over other companies.
+These items will help insurers and risk managers enhance their service and give them a competitive edge over other companies.

-How do you create your claim system provider short list?
+How do you create your claim system provider shortlist?